 Most of the hospitals are near freeways, and they draw in a lot of outdoor pollution.
 Indoor pollution in hospitals is more destructive than anywhere else.
 People in the hospital are close to airborne viruses and bacteria.
 The germs can settle on magazines, office brochures, clipboards, doorknobs, and pens.
 Hospitals use disinfectants, but they are not enough.
 Rather, they leave toxins in the air.
 An air purifier can effectively prevent these germs from landing on things.
 They also remove the toxins in the air left by the disinfectants.
 Air Purifiers can also be useful in operation theatres.

 A small investment in an air purifier can have a big impact on your life.
 As mentioned above, the health benefits of an air purifier are many.
-It can certainly improve indoor air quality and provide us fresh and healthy air every day.
+It can certainly improve indoor air quality and provide us with fresh and healthy air every day.